Hieromon/AutoConnect/mkdocs/acjson.md

 <div style="float:left;width:50%;height:470px;overflow:auto"><img src="./images/ac_json.png"></div>
 <img style="margin-left:30px;width:40%;height:470px;" src="./images/ac_mqtt_setting.png">

-A JSON document for AutoConnect can also contain declarations of multiple custom web pages.
+A JSON document for AutoConnect can also contain declarations of multiple custom Web pages.
 If you fit those multiple pages in one JSON document, sketch processing for loading AutoConnectAux will degenerate further.

 !!! caution "Need ArduinoJson v5"
     To process the AutoConnectAux &amp; AutoConnectElements written in the JSON is you need to install the [ArduinoJson version 5](https://arduinojson.org/v5/doc/installation/) library.